koztay/eskolare/README.md

 $ docker-compose -f local.yml run django python manage.py createsuperuser
 ```

-- Register a couple of users from the vuejs frontend by clicking signup button:
+- Register a couple of users from the vuejs frontend by clicking signup button on this url:
   http://localhost

-- Login as super user from the django backed and make some users as staff user.:
+- Login as super user from the django backed and make some users as staff user on this url:
   http://localhost/admin/

 - Login as staff user for testing crud functionality from the frontend